 This course is thus deeply multidisciplinary.
 It is at once a history, biology and art history class.
 You will be introduced to the written and architectural sources for plague as well as to the evolutionary biology of Yersinia pestis, the bioarchaeology and detection of pre-laboratory disease, and the methods of the paleopathologic and paleogenetic sciences.
 In other words, they come face-to-face with the urban fabric of pre-modern public health, the written record of mass death, and the bones of medieval plague victims.

-For more information regarding the program, view the Health & Sickness brochure.
+For more information regarding the program, view the Plague & Tuscany brochure.

 Most summer programs at the Villa are taught in English, although there are opportunities to engage with the Italian language on a daily basis.
 All courses offered on Villa summer programs are considered Georgetown courses, and students will receive credits and grades that will transfer automatically to their GU transcript and GPA.
 Additionally, courses offered at the Villa can be fulfill major, minor and certificate, other degree requirements, with appropriate approval from their Dean or academic advisor.